PaulModaley/guitarstore/README.md

 ### Other Technologies

 * [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to add and commit to Git and push to GitHub.
+* Adobe Photoshop was used for image editing.
-* [drawSQL](https://drawsql.app/) was used to design the schema of the relational database.
+* [Canva](https://www.canva.com/) was also used for image editing.
 * [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design process.
-* [Am I Responsive Design](http://ami.responsivedesign.is/) was used for the screenshot in this repository's README.md and TESTING.md.
+* [Am I Responsive Design](http://ami.responsivedesign.is/) was used for the screenshot in this repository's README.md file.
 * [Google DevTools](https://developer.chrome.com/docs/devtools/) was used to check site responsiveness, and as a general debugger.
-* [Lighthouse](https://developers.google.com/web/tools/lighthouse/) was used to check the site's Performance, Accessibility, Best Practices, and SEO.
-* [Tinyjpg.com](https://tinyjpg.com/) was used to compress the images.
+* [Snipboard.io](https://snipboard.io/) was used to store and edit screenshots before adding them to the readme file.
 * [Gitpod](https://gitpod.io/) was used as a virtual IDE workspace to build this site.
+* [Black](https://black.readthedocs.io/en/stable/#) was used to speed up the process of formatting Python code.

 ### Testing